 Nadav Bitton, Anat Horev

+Summary: This report depicts a case of a very unusual stroke etiology that was at first overlooked.
+We thought it important to share this unusual pathology as a probable explanation for recurrent basilar occlusive stroke.

 Introduction

-The subclavian arteries give rise to the vertebral arteries before continuing to supply the upper limbs.
-This anatomy places the subclavian arteries in a unique position, and when compromised, might produce injuries of both brain and (respective) arm3.
+The subclavian arteries give rise to the vertebral arteries before continuing on to supply blood to the upper limbs.
+This anatomy places the subclavian arteries in a unique position that, when they are compromised, might produce injuries to both the brain and the respective arms.1

-Although uncommon1, 2, dissection of the subclavian artery have been associated with anomalies of the aortic arch, iatrogenic injury, and blunt trauma10, 18, 19.
-Previous research has implicated proximal injuries of the subclavian as progenitors of stroke4, 8, 9, specifically basilar artery stroke.
-In contrast, subclavian dissection distal to the vertebral artery origin has never been described in association with stroke.
+Although uncommon,2,3 dissection of a subclavian artery has been associated with anomalies of the aortic arch, with iatrogenic injury, and with blunt trauma.4-6 Previous research has implicated injuries proximal to the subclavian arteries as progenitors of stroke,7-9 specifically basilar artery stroke.
+In contrast, to our knowledge, subclavian dissection distal to the origin of the vertebral artery has never been described in association with stroke.

-Basilar artery stroke entails a poor prognosis, with death or severe disability reaching 90% of cases13.
-Repeat basilar strokes and treatment (from thrombectomies to recurrent TPA administration) were reported several times in the past12,14,15,16, 17, with varying degrees of residual disability.
-To the best of our knowledge, no study to date has reported of three or more basilar artery occlusions treated with mechanical thrombectomies resulting in a successful outcome.
+Basilar artery stroke entails a poor prognosis, with death or severe disability occurring in 90% of cases.10 Repeat basilar strokes and treatment (including thrombectomy and recurrent administration of tissue plasminogen activator [tPA]) have been reported several times in the past,11-15 with varying degrees of residual disability.
+To our knowledge, no study to date has reported a successful outcome of 3 or more basilar artery occlusions treated with mechanical thrombectomies.

-We present a rare case of a 56-year-old female who presented with three episodes tip-of-basilar artery stroke , all occurred within a motnh ,following distal subclavian artery injury.
-This case was successfully managed with endovascular thrombectomy and eventual right vertebral artery sacrifice.
-Our patient has returned to a fully-functional state, and is free of repeat strokes to date.
+We present a rare case of a 56-year-old woman who experienced 3 episodes of stroke in the tip of the basilar artery, all occurring within a month after an injury to the distal subclavian artery.
+This patient’s case was successfully managed with endovascular thrombectomy and, eventually, with sacrifice of the right vertebral artery.
+The patient has returned to a fully functional state and has remained free of repeat strokes to date.

 Case Report

-We present here a case of recurrent tip-of-basilar stroke, secondary to proximal subclavian occlusion.
-A 56-year-old none smoker, and an amateur volleyball player, with no other significant stroke risk factors.
-This patient was presented with an acute homonymous hemianopia and left sided numbness.
-Physical examination demonstrated a left sided facial palsy, left sided 4/5 weakness, decreased sensation in the right arm and leg, and a left sided dysmetria.
-A non-contrast head CT (NCCT) did not demonstrate an infarct or any other finding.
-CT angiography of the head and neck (CTA) suggested a distal right PCA (posterior cerebellar artery) occlusion, no other vascular findings were reported.
-The patient was treated with IV-TPA and admitted to the neurological department.
-Ten hours from the time IV-TPA was started, the patien became mute and uncooperative.
-An acute right occipital infarct was seen this time on NCCT without any other significant findings.
-CTA demonstrated a basilar tip occlusion, and a thrombectomy quickly ensued.
-The thrombectomy included a one pass with stentriever with full recanalization TICI3 achieved.
-Post thrombectomy, the patient’s condition improved significantly.
-A mild left-sided weakness was added to the neurological deficits she was admitted with.
+We present a case of recurrent stroke in the tip of the basilar artery, secondary to proximal occlusion of the subclavian artery.
+The patient was a 56-year-old woman, a nonsmoker, and an amateur volleyball player, with no significant risk factors for stroke.
+The patient presented with acute homonymous hemianopia and numbness of the left side.
+Physical examination indicated left-sided facial palsy, left-sided 4/5 weakness, decreased sensation in the right arm and leg, and left-sided dysmetria.
+Noncontrast computed tomography (CT) of the head did not show an infarct or any other finding.
+Computed tomography angiography (CTA) of the head and neck suggested an occlusion in the distal right posterior cerebellar artery.
+No other vascular findings were reported.
+The patient was treated with intravenous (IV) tPA and admitted to the neurological department.
+Ten hours from the time IV-tPA was started, the patient became mute and uncooperative.
+This time, noncontrast CT showed an acute right occipital infarct without any other significant findings.
+A CTA scan showed a basilar-tip occlusion, and a thrombectomy was performed.
+The thrombectomy involved 1 pass with a stentriever, with full recanalization (Thrombolysis in Cerebral Infarction [TICI] 3) achieved.
+After thrombectomy, the patient’s condition improved significantly.
+A mild left-sided weakness was added to the neurological deficits reported at the time she was admitted.